-MagnesiumMagnesium is necessary for glucose metabolism, the synthesis of proteins and nucleic acids, muscle contraction, transmission of nerve impulses and the delicate electrical balance of cells.
+MagnesiumMagnesium is important for bone structure and muscle function.
 Good sources of magnesium include: legumes, nuts, whole grains and green vegetables.

 NickelNickel is a mineral present in the diet.
 Sources of nickel include: nuts, beans, peas, grain, and chocolate.

-Pantothenic AcidPantothenic acid is essential for the metabolism of fat and sugar within the body.
+Pantothenic AcidPantothenic acid is essential for the metabolism of fat.
 Good sources of pantothenic acid include: meat, poultry, fish, whole-grain cereals and legumes.

-PhosphorusPhosphorus teams with calcium to aid in cell growth, bone and tooth formation, kidney function and the contraction of the heart.
+PhosphorusPhosphorus functions in fluid balance and bone formation.
 Good sources of phosphorus include: milk, meat, poultry, fish, eggs, legumes and nuts.

-Recommended Dietary Allowance (RDA)RDAs are published by the Food and Nutrition Board of the Institute of Medicine, part of the National Academy of Science, that establishes goals rather than requirements for healthy persons.
-Different guidelines are established for 16 different age and gender groups.
+Recommended Dietary Allowance (RDA)RDAs are published by the Food and Nutrition Board of the Institute of Medicine, part of the National Academy of Science.

 SiliconSilicon is required in the body for proper integrity of the skin, ligaments, tendons, and bone.
 Aging and low estrogen status may decrease a person's ability to absorb silicon.
 Sources of silicon include: unrefined grains of high fiber content, such as oatmeal and brown rice, root vegetables, and cereal products.

-Vitamin AVitamin A is important for the growth of and development of bones, teeth and gums.
-It is also essential for night vision, healthy skin, hair and mucous membranes.
-Good sources of vitamin A include: liver, fish, oil, eggs, and vitamin A fortified foods.
+Vitamin AVitamin A is important for normal vision, healthy skin and immune function.
+Good sources of vitamin A include: liver, fish, oil, eggs and vitamin A fortified foods.

-Vitamin B6Vitamin B6 influences many body functions including regulating blood glucose levels, manufacturing hemoglobin and aiding the utilization of protein, carbohydrates and fats.
-It also aids in the function of the nervous system.
+Vitamin B6Vitamin B6 is important for protein and carbohydrate metabolism.
 Good sources of vitamin B6 include: chicken, fish, pork, liver and kidney.
 It may also be found in whole grain, nuts and legumes.

-Vitamin CVitamin C serves as an antioxidant and plays a role in collagen formation, neurotransmission and tissue repair.
+Vitamin CVitamin C serves as an antioxidant and plays a role in collagen formation.
 Good sources of vitamin C include: oranges, grapefruits and tangerines, many other fruits and vegetables including berries, melons, peppers, dark green leafy vegetables, potatoes and tomatoes.

-Vitamin DVitamin D helps the body properly utilize calcium and phosphorus necessary to build strong bones and teeth.
-Good sources of vitamin D include: fortified milk, cheese, eggs and some fish (sardines and salmon).
+Vitamin DVitamin D helps the body properly utilize calcium and supports bone health.
+Good sources of Vitamin D include: fortified milk, cheese, eggs and some fish (sardines and salmon).

-Vitamin EVitamin E is an antioxidant that can prevent a chemical reaction called oxidation, which can sometimes result in harmful effects in your body.
-It is also important for the proper function of nerves and muscles.
+Vitamin EVitamin E is part of cell membranes and functions as an antioxidant.
 Good sources of vitamin E include: vegetable oils such as soybean, corn, cottonseed, and safflower, as well as nuts, seeds and wheat germ.